-The purpose of a speech contest is threefold: o challenge us to do our best, to experience and learn from great speeches at the club, area and division level and to help you grow as a speaker.
+The purpose of a speech contest is threefold: to challenge us to do our best, to experience and learn from great speeches at the club, Area and Division level and to help you grow as a speaker.

 Levels of contests

 There are four contests each year: Humorous, Table Topic, Intenrational and the Speech Evaluation contest.
 Each club holds a contest and the winner competes at the Area contest.
 Each Area is make up of around 4 or 5 clubs.
 The winner of the Area contest competes at the Division contest and the winner of that contest competes at the District level.

 I have reached the Area level in Humorous and International and Table Topics.
 Once I completed in the Table Topics competition at the Division level but I was unplaced.